groq/mlagility/docs/tools_user_guide.md

 Replaces the default build sequence in `benchmark_model()` with a custom build sequence, defined in a Python script.

 Usage:
-- `benchit benchmark INPUT_SCRIPTS --sequence-file FILE`
+- `benchit benchmark INPUT_FILES --sequence-file FILE`

 This script must define a function, `get_sequence()`, that returns an instance of `onnxflow.common.stage.Sequence`.
 See [examples/extras/example_sequence.py](https://github.com/groq/mlagility/blob/main/examples/cli/extras/example_sequence.py) for an example of a sequence file.